BobbyH49/SQLServerk8s/modules/sql19.md

 16. Copy the keytab files (created in the kerberos module) to all 3 SQL Pods

-    **NB: This is only required if you have deployed the Domain Controller and completed all tasks from kerberos.md**

     ```text
     kubectl cp \..\Deployment\keytab\SQL2019\mssql_mssql19-0.keytab mssql19-0:/var/opt/mssql/secrets/mssql.keytab -n sql19
     kubectl cp \..\Deployment\keytab\SQL2019\mssql_mssql19-1.keytab mssql19-1:/var/opt/mssql/secrets/mssql.keytab -n sql19